 MyISAM Tables for Errors”), or you want

 to use the extended features that myisamchk

-The myisamchk options used for table maintenance with are described in Section 4.6.3, “myisamchk — MyISAM Table-Maintenance Utility”. myisamchk also has variables that you can set to control memory allocation that may improve performance.
-See Section 18.104.22.168, “myisamchk Memory Usage”.
+The options that you can use for table maintenance with myisamchk are described in Section 4.6.3, “myisamchk — MyISAM Table-Maintenance Utility”.

 Stage 1: Checking your tables

 You have to repair only those tables for which myisamchk announces an error.
 For such tables, proceed to Stage 2.